minetest-go/mapcleaner/readme.md

 # Rationale

-Cleaning up unused an stale mapgen only blocks
+Cleaning up unused and stale mapgen only blocks

 # Process